To specify which videos to join :

 You can edit the profile by pressing on the "Edit Profile" button (3), add a new profile by pressing on the "New Profile" button (4) or delete a profile by pressing on the "Delete Profile" button (5).

-After having specified all the output format options press on the "OK" button (7) to start the join process.
-If you want to cancel the video merge press on the "Cancel" button (8).
+After having specified all the output format options press on the "OK" button (7) to start the join process to cancel the video merge press on the "Cancel" button (8).

 You can edit the profile by pressing on the "Edit Profile" button (3), add a new profile by pressing on the "New Profile" button (4) or delete a profile by pressing on the "Delete Profile" button (5) on the "Output Format" screen.